-This software was made for the 21st century producer and filmmaker.
+This software was made for the 21st-century producer and filmmaker.
 It allows you to streamline your production management with an array of clever features, including contact management, stripboards, call sheet builder and monitoring, shooting schedules, and cloud storage.
-As well as providing interactive access for any team member to contribute — which is vital given that each film has so many contributors, many who are likely to be scattered around the world at different times — StudioBinder provides a modern, user-friendly interface that every beginner can navigate through with ease.
+As well as providing interactive access for any team member to contribute — which is vital given that each film has so many contributors, many whom are likely to be scattered around the world at different times — StudioBinder provides a modern, user-friendly interface that every beginner can navigate through with ease.

-Unlike the previous programs, Evernote isn’t targeted specifically to producers and filmmakers, but still offers some fantastic organizational tools.
+Unlike the previous programs, Evernote isn’t targeted specifically to producers and filmmakers but still offers some fantastic organizational tools.
 Some of its features include brainstorming whiteboards, checklists, meeting notes, reminders, and project-tracking timelines, to name a few.
 There’s more, too.
-Say you’ve just had a lunch meeting with the director — a creative, visually-driven individual, who likes to jot or draw things down on a napkin.
+Say you’ve just had a lunch meeting with the director — a creative, visually-driven individual who likes to jot or draw things down on a napkin.

 With its multi-device syncing ability, Evernote lets you take a photo of any notes or doodles and upload them immediately on your smartphone.
 You can also record and upload audio and video for those great ideas that pop up at obscure moments.